protractor09/Real-time-WebRTC-VLM/README.md

 ## Usage

 ### Local Development
-1. Start the server: `npm start`
+1. Run one of the startup commands above
 2. Open your browser to `http://localhost:3000`
 3. Allow camera permissions when prompted
 4. The object detection will start automatically on your camera feed

 ### Using ngrok for Mobile Testing
-1. Install ngrok: `npm install -g ngrok`
-2. Start your server: `npm start`
+1. Start your server using one of the startup commands
-3. In a new terminal, run: `ngrok http 3000`
+2. In a new terminal, run: `ngrok http 3000`
-4. Use the HTTPS URL provided by ngrok on your mobile device
+3. Use the HTTPS URL provided by ngrok on your mobile device

 **Important**: Camera access requires HTTPS, which ngrok provides.